Introduction

 z = x_{ r _{0} e }y_{ r _{0}e } \quad \textrm{(all-reduce)} \ ,

-while the sum over the $e$ index can be performed locally, the $r _{0}$-sum involves tensors on different devices and hence necessitates cross-device communication.
+the sum over the $e$ index can be performed locally, but the $r _{0}$-sum involves tensors on different devices and hence necessitates cross-device communication.
 That is, an all-reduce is required.

 Reduce-scatter illustration, again from the NCCL docs.